CodeSeeker99/codeseeker99.github.io/_posts/2021-01-29-your-filename.md

 ### Blur Task

 Almost the same as above, but instead of 3 classes, we have only 2.
 The model choice and other parameters can be different here.
 For example, my dataloader was different since CERTH dataset was provided differently.
+The code for this task is [here](https://colab.research.google.com/drive/1n5MkLXLBJBxnAEJWz1jRStVQQq8tIgCS?usp=sharing)

 ```python
 import os